MaximeThoonsen/gloria/README.md

 ## Run the development server

-Run `yarn dev` to start the development server.
+Run `npm run dev` to start the development server.

 ## Deploy on Vercel